gillescochez/laboite/README.md

 # NOTICE

-Project is doing quite a lot already but not test suite yet so there is still room for errors.
+Project is doing quite a lot already (see the demo folder) but no test suite yet and there is some polish needed here and there.

 # La Boite 2